 The planetary science decadal survey or, simply, "the planetary decadal," is a report prepared by the National Academy of Sciences, Engineering, and Medicine at the request of NASA every 10 years.
 The National Academies convenes a committee of leading planetary scientists to write the report, which reflects their consensus opinion of the most important scientific questions facing the community and a priority list of missions to answer them.

 The current decadal survey is Origins, Worlds, and Life: A Decadal Strategy for Planetary Science and Astrobiology 2023-2032.
 It was released in April of 2022.

-The decadal provides an underpinning to all discussions about the priority of missions and the commitment of resources within the scientific community, NASA, the White House, and Congress.
-It is used as both "sword and shield": a means to rally the community around new projects and investigations, and also to defend current priorities against budget cuts or other threats.
+The decadal provides a framework for all debates about funding priorities in NASA, the White House, and Congress.
+It serves as both "sword and shield": a means to rally the community around new projects and investigations, and also to defend current priorities against budget cuts.

-Recommendations of the Current Decadal Survey, 2013 - 2022
+Recommendations of the Current Decadal Survey, 2023 - 2032

 Briefly, though, the current decadal recommends a balanced program of solar system exploration.
 No one program or destination should grow too large at the cost of others.

-stated in the Decadal Survey and is working hard to ensure that NASA has
+stated in the planetary decadal survey and is working hard to ensure that NASA has

 the resources to fully pursue them.